Ageing | Disability | Home & Community

 This gives you the opportunity to complete a Certificate III in Ageing, then by doing a further four electives in disability, and then a further four electives in Home and Community, you will graduate with three qualifications.
 This model will increase employment opportunities and deepen their knowledge of the various sectors they you may be working with in the future.
 In addition, on completion of the Certificate III, you can receive credits for units that make up the Certificate IV qualifications of Ageing Support, Disability, Mental Health and Leisure and Health.

 If you are passionate about providing care to the elderly or disable people, then you must enrol for Certificate III in Individual Support (Previously known as Certificate III Aged care).
-We provide Certificate III in Individual Support (Aged Care, Disability) course in Melbourne and Sydney to help you understand all basic to advanced care giving techniques.
+We provide Certificate III in Individual Support (Aged Care, Disability) course in Sydney to help you understand all basic to advanced care giving techniques.
 Combining theory and practical, Certificate 3 in Individual Support (Aged Care and Disability) course provides a professional accreditation to support individuals with ageing and disability care.

 There are no academic prerequisites for the CHC33015 Certificate III in Individual Support.
 But you need to have reasonable English language, literacy and numeracy to successfully complete the course (LLN).
 In addition a Police Clearance Certificate and working with Children’s check is mandatory prior to your work placement.
 Therefore you must undertake a Federal Police Check (AFP) or NSW Police check (it must be no less than 3 years old).